Microsoft (MSFT) Gets a Buy Rating from Wedbush

-Wedbush analyst Daniel Ives maintained a Buy rating on Microsoft (MSFT) on September 18 and set a price target of $260.00.
-The company’s shares closed last Friday at $200.39.
+In a report released yesterday, Daniel Ives from Wedbush maintained a Buy rating on Microsoft (MSFT), with a price target of $260.00.
+The company’s shares closed last Monday at $202.54.

 See today’s analyst top recommended stocks >>